senserf/picos/Apps/VUEE/TEASER/README.txt

    nonsense.
 Note the new keywords.
 Praxes consisting of multiple files (with header files) are possible.

-5. Execute mkmk (just picomp) and see how things compile.
+5. Execute mkmk (e.g., mkmk WARSAW) and see how things compile.

-6. Execute picomp and see how things compile.
+6. Execute picomp (just picomp) and see how things compile.

 Note that this is just a teaser.
 A few loose ends have to be tied up, but we are slowly getting there.